fvwmorg/fvwmorg.github.io/Wiki/CookBook/AltTab/index.md

 ---
-layout : wiki
+layout: wiki
-title : AltTab
+title: AltTab
-type : recipe
+type: recipe
-description : |
+description: |
   Alt-Tab is a common key binding to switch between windows.
 In Fvwm there are lots of different variations on how to do this.